Moonshallow5/Food_Vision_Mini/README.md

 ## 👀Live preview

-I wanted to show my project in live-action so I made a <a href="https://huggingface.co/spaces/Moonshallow5/FoodVision_mini?logs=container">link</a> to my hugging face account where there is already an app running on gradio for anyone to use.
+I wanted to show my project in live-action so I made a link to my <a href="https://huggingface.co/spaces/Moonshallow5/FoodVision_mini?logs=container">HuggingFace</a> account where there is already an app running on gradio for anyone to use.
+The model used in HuggingFace and in my <a href="https://github.com/Moonshallow5/Food_Vision_Flutter">Flutter project</a>  are models which were trained in this repo.

 ## 🔧Further implementations